Aritzia (TSE:ATZ) Upgraded to “Outperform” at BMO Capital Markets

-BMO Capital Markets upgraded shares of Aritzia (TSE:ATZ – Free Report) from a market perform rating to an outperform rating in a research note released on Friday, BayStreet.CA reports.
-They currently have C$50.00 price target on the stock, up from their previous price target of C$41.00.
+BMO Capital Markets upgraded shares of Aritzia (TSE:ATZ – Free Report) from a market perform rating to an outperform rating in a research report sent to investors on Friday morning, BayStreet.CA reports.
+BMO Capital Markets currently has C$50.00 price objective on the stock, up from their prior price objective of C$41.00.

-Several other equities analysts have also issued reports on the company.
-TD Securities decreased their target price on Aritzia from C$45.00 to C$43.00 and set a buy rating for the company in a research report on Friday.
-CIBC lifted their price target on shares of Aritzia from C$37.00 to C$41.00 and gave the stock an outperform rating in a research report on Friday.
-UBS Group upped their price objective on shares of Aritzia from C$39.00 to C$50.00 in a research report on Thursday, February 8th.
-Canaccord Genuity Group lifted their target price on Aritzia from C$38.00 to C$40.00 and gave the stock a buy rating in a report on Friday.
-Finally, Raymond James boosted their target price on Aritzia from C$35.00 to C$46.00 and gave the company an outperform rating in a research note on Tuesday, March 19th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and six have given a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of Moderate Buy and an average price target of C$41.60.
+Several other brokerages have also recently issued reports on ATZ.
+Raymond James raised their target price on Aritzia from C$35.00 to C$46.00 and gave the stock an outperform rating in a research report on Tuesday, March 19th.
+Stifel Nicolaus lifted their price objective on Aritzia from C$34.00 to C$42.00 in a research report on Wednesday, April 3rd.
+Canaccord Genuity Group lifted their price objective on Aritzia from C$38.00 to C$40.00 and gave the company a buy rating in a research report on Friday.
+UBS Group lifted their price objective on Aritzia from C$39.00 to C$50.00 in a research report on Thursday, February 8th.
+Finally, TD Securities lowered their price objective on Aritzia from C$45.00 to C$43.00 and set a buy rating on the stock in a research report on Friday.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and six have given a buy rating to the company.
+According to MarketBeat, the company has an average rating of Moderate Buy and an average price target of C$41.60.

-In other news, Senior Officer Philippa (Pippa) Morgan sold 1,568 shares of the firm’s stock in a transaction that occurred on Friday, February 9th.
-The shares were sold at an average price of C$40.44, for a total transaction of C$63,409.92.
+In related news, Senior Officer Philippa (Pippa) Morgan sold 1,568 shares of the business’s stock in a transaction that occurred on Friday, February 9th.
+The stock was sold at an average price of C$40.44, for a total value of C$63,409.92.
 0.55% of the stock is owned by insiders.

 About Aritzia